 - 1 cup (100g) roughly chopped chocolate or chocolate chips

 - Preheat the oven to 180°C (350°F) (See note 3).

 - Add the sugar, butter and pumpkin to a medium-size mixing bowl.
 Mix until combined.
 Add the flour, spices and baking soda and mix until just combined.
 Add the chocolate chips and fold until combined.

 - Using a regular size ice cream scoop, scoop the cookie dough into balls.
-Arrange the scoops of cookie dough on two lined baking trays with around 5 cm (2 inches) between each cookie.
+Slightly flatten each cookie with your hands (see images in the blog post for a guide).
+Arrange your cookies on two lined baking trays with around 5 cm (2 inches) between each one.

 - Bake in the oven for ~12 minutes or until the cookies are slightly golden brown.
 When you take them out of the oven, they will continue baking!

 - Enjoy the cookies warm or store them in an airtight container for up to 3 days.... although they never last that long in my house!

 - The cookies in the pictures used a light brown sugar.
 Coconut and dark brown sugar taste good but will make your cookies darker.